litstack/litstack/docs/docs/basics/vue.md

 # Extend With Vue

-The Fjord interface can be extended with custom Vue components for numerous purposes.
+The admin interface can be extended with custom Vue components for numerous purposes.

 ## Setup

-To include your own `Vue` components in the Fjord application, the locale npm package `vendor/aw-studio/fjord` has to be installed.
+To include your own `Vue` components in the admin application, the locale npm package `vendor/aw-studio/laravel-content-administration` has to be installed.
 This can be done using the following artisan command:

 ```shell
 php artisan fjord:extend